How to Improve Cultural Competence in the Workplace - HRDQ

 Developing and maintaining sensitivity, awareness, and cross-cultural skills takes ongoing effort.
 Once you initiate your training and communication, here are some ideas for keeping the conversation going:

 • Build and maintain a global holiday calendar: Create a shared, collaborative calendar for employees to contribute to and fill out.
 This makes everyone aware of global holidays, especially those specific to different cultures and religions.
-For example, while Christmas and Thanksgiving may lie at the heart of Christian-centric American culture, holidays like Yom Kippur, Diwali and Eid al-Fitr are all canonical to customs all over the world.
+For example, while Christmas and Thanksgiving may lie at the heart of Christian-centric American culture, holidays like Yom Kippur, Diwali, and Eid al-Fitr are all canonical to customs worldwide.
 Inviting employees to share these critical events helps engage your workforce, and keeping this calendar is a great way to show employees that you respect their important holidays.

-• Continue to educate: This means staying up to date on diversity trends, sharing information about culture, and regularly engaging in cultural competency workshops.
-It may also be helpful to create an online platform where employees can share the latest news, styles, and cultural currency as it pertains to their unique identity.
+• Continue to educate: This means staying current on diversity trends, sharing information about culture, and regularly engaging in cultural competency workshops.
+Creating an online platform where employees can share the latest news, styles, and cultural currency regarding their unique identity may also be helpful.
 This is a great way to foster an organic dialogue where people feel comfortable sharing more about themselves.

 • Set goals and solicit feedback often: As an organization, hold yourself accountable for embedding cross-cultural exchanges and promoting diversity in all facets.
-From the start, work with employees to create KPIs for diversity and inclusion success.
-Examples may include holding x number of cultural events per year, starting x number of employee affinity groups, aiming for high employee satisfaction metrics, etc. Make this an ongoing conversation by sending out regular surveys that allow employees to give feedback and provide suggestions.
+Work with employees to create KPIs for diversity and inclusion success from the start.
+Examples may include holding x number of cultural events per year, starting x number of employee affinity groups, aiming for high employee satisfaction metrics, etc. Make this an ongoing conversation by sending out regular surveys, allowing employees to give feedback and suggestions.
 Remember, this is all about inclusion.
-The more employees can feel included, heard, and valued as part of this evolution, the more satisfaction and engagement you can see.
+The more employees feel included, heard, and valued as part of this evolution, the more satisfaction and engagement you can see.

-HRDQ’s Cultural Competency Customizable Course walks you through this entire process.
-This workshop will help participants identify elements of cultural competence in the workplace to increasing their understanding of culture and perceptions of other cultures.
+HRDQ’s Cultural Competency Customizable Courseware walks you through this entire process.
+This cultural competence training will help participants identify elements of cultural competence in the workplace to increase their understanding of culture and perceptions of other cultures.
 Highlight three dimensions of cultural awareness and help employees develop the skills needed to practice respectful and empathetic behavior toward cultures of all creeds in the workplace.

 Leave a comment